 “We had to put in concrete barriers that were engineered for a one hundred mile-per-hour crash,”….“The foundations went down ten feet and were critical for safety.”

 Thank you for taking the time to learn a little about us.
-As I said at the top of the page…if you have any questions, or need any additional information, please do not hesitate to reach out to me.
+If you have any questions, or need any additional information, please do not hesitate to reach out to me.

 Martyn Thake, President